hadashiA/VitalRouter/README.md

 // ...
 ```

-If you want to treat the commands like a queue to be sequenced, see [FIFO](#fifo) section for more information.
+If you want to treat the commands like a queue to be sequenced, see [Command ordering](#command-ordering) section for more information.

 Of course, if you do `await`, you can try/catch all subscriber/routes exceptions.